 Integrated Science/Social Studies:

-Our integrated science and social studies program is created on a rotating three year cycle that addresses major themes in these disciplines.
-For the current year, the curriculum is designed around the ideas of interdependence and global awareness.
-The teachers have created enduring questions with these themes in mind and the students will be completing activities and projects throughout the year that will help them have a deeper understanding of things such as “What does it mean to be local?”
-This project-based approach allows the students to investigate applicable aspects of their world while building lifelong skills, such as evaluating information sources, asking good questions, planning and carrying out a project, and self-advocacy.
+Our integrated science and social studies program is created on a rotating five year cycle that addresses major themes in these disciplines.
+Teachers have created enduring questions with these themes in mind and students complete activities and projects throughout the year that will help them build a deeper understanding of concepts such as “What is tradition?”
+This project-based approach allows students to investigate applicable aspects of their world while building lifelong skills, such as evaluating informational sources, asking good questions, planning and carrying out a project, and self-advocacy.

 Social Emotional Learning (SEL):

 The application of social and emotional learning takes on new meaning for our middle school students.
 As students mature and become more capable of managing complex social dynamics, they are encouraged to apply prior SEL knowledge and experiences as they step into leadership roles on campus.
-Through a variety of venues from podcasting to community impact projects, students are encouraged to share their perspectives, embrace their individuality and imagine their best selves.
-As Changemakers, students are encouraged to explore their character strengths and unique purpose as they discover how they might leave their mark on the world—and make it a better place.
+Through a variety of venues from personal journaling to community impact projects, students are encouraged to share their perspectives, embrace their individuality, and imagine their best selves.
+Students are encouraged to explore their character strengths and unique purpose as they discover how they might leave their mark on the world—and make it a better place.

-At the middle school level the student choose an arts elective for each semester of the year.
+At the middle school level, students choose an arts elective for each trimester of the year.
 We offer a variety of different options for the students in all three disciplines - drama, fine art, and music.
-The offerings are more specialized, such as percussion and drumming, scenes and monologues, and drawing from real life and imagination, and allow the students to delve deeper into areas of interest to them and to further develop areas of passion.
+The offerings are more specialized, such as percussion and drumming, scenes and monologues, and allow students to delve deeper into areas of interest to them in order to further develop areas of passion.